juanfernandes/juanfernandes-uk/src/notes/february-2020-monthly-notes.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/og.jpg"
-title: 'February 2020: Monthly Notes'
+title: "February 2020: Monthly Notes"
-description: February was a good month for me as I released my first open-source project
+description: "February was a good month for me as I released my first open-source project
-  - a tiny thing I made - an eleventy shortcode for using cloudinary images in your markdown files.
+  - a tiny thing I made - an eleventy shortcode for using cloudinary images in your markdown files."
 keywords:
   - contract
   - work
   - freelance
   - personal
   - notes
   - monthly notes
-date: 2020-03-06T17:00:00.000+00:00
+date: 2020-03-06T17:00:00Z
-tags:
-- notes
-tweetId: ''

 ---
-February was a good month for me as I released my first open-source project - a tiny thing I made - an eleventy shortcode for using cloudinary images in your markdown files.
+February was a good month for me as I released my first open-source project - a tiny thing I made - an eleventy shortcode for using cloudinary images in your markdown files.{.lead}

 ## Freelance